Zoom harmonica lessons with Tad Dreis

 How Does a Zoom Harmonica Lesson Work?

 It’s just like an in-person lesson.
 I’m sitting in front of you, you’re sitting in front of me.
 You ask me questions, I answer.
 I play something for you on the harmonica, you listen, then play it on your harmonica.
 I give you feedback.
 There’s a slight time delay, which prevents us from playing simultaneously, but call-and-response works fine in a Zoom lesson.
 You may want to have some scratch paper available to take notes by hand, and I’ll email you PDFs or text documents for songs and exercises, which you can either view on-screen during the lesson, or print out.
-I can also send you audio demos of what we’re working on, as well as backing tracks for jamming.
+I can also send you video and audio demos of what we’re working on, as well as backing tracks for jamming.

 Time Zone & Schedule